law-firm-seo

 Why Google Business Profile Matters for Law Firms

 When someone searches “personal injury lawyer near me” or “divorce attorney [city],” Google typically shows three results in the map pack before any organic listings.
 These map pack results get the lion’s share of clicks.
+For competitive practice areas like personal injury lawyer marketing, dominating the map pack is essential.

-Studies consistently show that the map pack receives 40-60% of clicks for local intent searches.
+According to BrightLocal’s local consumer survey data, the map pack receives 40-60% of clicks for local intent searches.
 If your firm isn’t appearing there, you’re missing most potential clients who search for your services.

 Setting Up Your Google Business Profile